NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Ideally, your pours should not have sharp (90-degree) corners, since it leads to "current crowding".
 This is not a big deal in our designs, but it is an interesting phenomenon (https://www.signalintegrityjournal.com/blogs/6-expert-advice-on-power-integrity/post/534-the-perils-of-right-angle-turns-at-dc).

+You should also be careful that your pours are not cut in two more pieces by traces routed through them.
+The goal is to have the pours provide a nice, wide, low-resistance path to the battery, the voltage regulator, the battery, or the net bridge (depending on the pour).
+If it's cut in to pieces, all but one of the pieces will usually be connected by a single trace instead.

 You should also pay attention to the narrowest point on your `VBAT` and `BAT_GND` pours.
 We want wide wires all the way from the battery to the motors, if there's a narrow spot that can significantly increase the resistance.
 We are interested in width of the actual metal, not the polygon you've drawn.
 Pay attention for anything that might reduce the effective width of your pours (e.g., throughholes).

 #### Exploiting Your Power and Ground Planes